iqb-berlin/testcenter/docs/manual_installation.md

 }
 ```

-- You may create config/system.json by hand.
+- You may also create config/system.json by hand.
 Example:
 ```
 {
   "broadcastServiceUriPush": "http://localhost:3000",